 "The stew was delicious, Molly," Remus added.

-She tucked a strand of gingery hair behind her ear, smiling a bit.
 "For heaven's sake, it's the simplest conjuring for anyone with coordination."
 Molly patted my arm and said briskly, "Don't worry, dear, I'll show you a few tricks next time."

 "Ta, Thanks," I said laughingly.